KentBeck/BPlusTree/pkg/genericbplustree/README.md

 // Get all values in the set
 values := set.GetAll()

-// Get all values in a range
+// Get all values in a range [15, 25) - inclusive of 15, exclusive of 25
 rangeValues := set.Range(15, 25)

 // Get a sorted slice of all values